TaurusOlson/fntools/docs/api.rst

 .. autofunction:: are_in
 .. autofunction:: any_in
 .. autofunction:: all_in
+.. autofunction:: monotony
 .. autofunction:: occurrences
+.. autofunction:: attributes
 .. autofunction:: indexof
 .. autofunction:: indexesof
-.. autofunction:: monotony
-.. autofunction:: attributes
 .. autofunction:: count
 .. autofunction:: isdistinct
+.. autofunction:: nrow
+.. autofunction:: ncol
+.. autofunction:: names